 Find out what level of support is available.
 You will, without doubt, have some questions that need answering and problems to overcome at some point, so ask what help is provided.

 Most online accounting options also offer a mobile version, allowing you to access your accounts through your smartphone.
-However, in many cases, mobile versions have very limited options so it’s worth deciding before purchasing whether this will really be important for you.
+However, in some cases, mobile versions have very limited functionality so it’s worth deciding before purchasing whether this will really be important for you.

 Top online accounting software systems

-Bearing in mind these questions, a couple of top online accounting softwares, in my opinion, are;
+Bearing in mind these questions, a couple of top online accounting software systems, in my opinion, are;

-- Xero – £25 per month with all options including payroll – free 30-day trial available
+- Xero – £27.50 per month with all options including payroll – free 30-day trial available.

 Getting your chosen system set-up